 From 1 March 2020, the SRO changed its approach to FPAD in the context of acquisitions of residential property made by 'family' discretionary trusts.
 The change in approach has broadened the reach of FPAD in practice and results in many discretionary trusts that buy interests in residential property being treated as foreign trusts liable to pay FPAD.

 A trust will be a 'foreign trust' for Victorian transfer or landholder duty purposes if a 'foreign' beneficiary holds a 'substantial' interest in the capital of the trust.
-‘Substantial' generally being a beneficial interest of more than 50 per cent, alone or with associated persons.
+‘Substantial' generally means a beneficial interest of more than 50 per cent, alone or with associated persons.

 |However, under the Vic Duties Act, a standard discretionary or family trust will typically be deemed to be a foreign trust if, under the terms of the trust, the trustee has a power or discretion to distribute the capital of the trust, without limitation, to any foreign beneficiary or object of the trust, whether specifically named or simply a member of a general class. |